Jennserene/Jennserene/README.md

 🔭 I’m currently working on [Headmate Helper](https://github.com/Jennserene/HeadmateHelper)

-🌱 I’m currently learning Python
+🌱 I’m currently searching for a job

-💬 Ask me about Psychology or Gaming
+💬 Ask me about Psychology, Astrophysics, or Gaming

 😄 Pronouns: they/them or she/her